lxqt/lxqt-release-foo/announcements/2016-12-28-third-batch-lxqt.md

 We would like to announce the third batch of point releases regarding lxqt-build-tools.
 All components have several improvements and bug fixes beside the new dependency.

-As the liblxqt version is provided by lxqt-build-tools. the tools must be build first.
+As the LXQt version is provided by lxqt-build-tools the tools must be build first.

 Please read the changelogs.